But if there’s a doubt maybe I can give out a thousand reasons why…

 Sidebar : The Misogyny Thing aka “She was open all night”

 Success breeds backlash and so as H & O’s chart dominance began to grow, so too did the negative criticism.
-Hence a few writers began calling out what they perceived as an overt misogyny within the lyrics.
-The nature of the complaint was that within the typical H & O song, women were more often than not, presented as cruel and manipulative ( they’d “pay the devil to replace her” after all ).“Maneater” and “Open All Night” were thought to be particularly hostile ( the chorus of the latter being “She was open all night, while I was away, you were open all night” ).
+Hence a few writers began calling out what they perceived was overt misogyny within the lyrics.
+The nature of the complaint was that within the typical H & O song women were more often than not, presented as cruel and manipulative ( they’d “pay the devil to replace her” after all ).“Maneater” and “Open All Night” were thought to be particularly hostile ( the chorus of the latter being “She was open all night, while I was away, you were open all night” ).
 The irony of course was that the duo’s primary songwriting partners during their biggest years were women, namely sisters Sara and Janna Allen, the former of whom had a hand in both aforementioned tracks.

 Now to be clear, these thoughts weren’t triggered by the rumors that had regularly dogged H & O since their infamous Silver album cover ( that Daryl and John were in the old parlance, lovers ).
 That tale seemed, and was, so on the nose as to be patently ridiculous.
-No, my Spidey sense and wild teenage imagination were ignited by a handful of highly interpretable often vague ingredients within the music itself, ranging from the “New York City vibe” described earlier, to what I perceived as a knowing “lilt” in Hall’s vocal delivery, to the brief lyrical turns from the crewcut rainbows mentioned in “Some Men” to the repeated “blowing” in “Delayed Reaction” to not being able to “go for that” in you know what song.
-Further gasoline was thrown on the fire when in a 1983 interview in Rolling Stone Daryl said, “The idea of sex with a man doesn’t turn me off, but I don’t express it.
+No, my Spidey sense and wild teenage imagination were ignited by a handful of highly interpretable often vague ingredients within the music itself, ranging from the “New York City vibe” described earlier, to what I perceived as a knowing “lilt” in Hall’s vocal delivery, to the brief lyrical turns ( from the “crewcut rainbows” mentioned in “Some Men” to the repeated “blowing” in “Delayed Reaction” to not being able to “go for that” in you know what song ).
+Further gasoline was thrown on the fire when in a 1983 interview in Rolling Stone, Daryl said, “The idea of sex with a man doesn’t turn me off, but I don’t express it.
 I satisfied my curiosity about that years ago.
 I had lots of sex between the ages of three or four and the time I was fourteen or fifteen.
 Strange experiences with older boys.
 But men don’t particularly turn me on.
 And, no, John and I have never been lovers.
 He’s not my type.
 Too short and dark.”

 The “Paul is Dead” saga or more specifically, The Beatles themselves had convinced me that no song was ever to be taken at face value, that every single one was a puzzle waiting to be solved, you just had to be savvy enough to catch the clues and code words.
 Of course, I wasn’t trying to solve a complex conspiracy theory here, I was a teenage girl looking to imbue my favorite H & O songs with mystical romantic qualities because honestly, I thought it was hot.
 Now please enjoy Daryl bringing all of the above home on this staggeringly wondrous version of “Laughing Boy” from 1976.
+Watch here.
+Hot.

-Rock ‘n Soul Part 1 ( 1983 Compilation plus 2 new songs and FYI, there were 2 different covers )
+Rock ‘n Soul Part 1 (1983 Compilation plus 2 new songs and FYI, there were 2 different covers)